- 5 Reasons A Cruise Might Be The Right Vacation For Your Family in 2023

 Princess ships offer unique Discovery at Sea activities onboard the ship for kids and teens and special family Discovery shore excursions.
 Many are based on the hit show Animal Planet.

 Cruisers love the Princess wearable disc medallions that enable them to check in online, keep in touch with their kids on board, make reservations, have food delivered wherever they are and even open their stateroom doors.
 They’re taking contactless travel to a new degree!

 Holland America fans love the culturally immersive activities that reflect where the cruise is going.
-The 2022 season is Holland America’s 75th in Alaska and they are pulling out all the stops.
+And in Alaska they usually pull out all the stops.

 Join exclusive FOOD & WINE shore excursion where you can chow down at a crab feast or sample Anchorage’s craft beer.
 On board, EXC talks focus on history and culture.
 You might hear stories of native Alaskans or hang out with naturalists who can spot wildlife from the deck.

 All ages rave about Carnival’s onboard fun and games.
-They include Dr. Seuss activities and play areas for the youngest cruisers.
+They include Dr. Seuss-themed activities and play areas for the youngest cruisers.
 Teens have their own dance parties.
-Thye can also jump on the SkyRide and WaterWorks water slides, Bolt, the first roller coaster at sea or the SkyCourse ropes course with two levels of challenge.
+They can also jump on the SkyRide and WaterWorks water slides, Bolt, the first roller coaster at sea or the SkyCourse ropes course with two levels of challenge.
 You can join them if you handle the thrills and chills.

 Or you can try some karaoke, cooking demonstrations, fitness classes and unique spa treatments.
 The Mardi Gras even has a SportsSquare with mini-golf, basketball, soccer and volleyball, foosball and ping pong.

 This summer, more than ever, you’re likely to find plenty of deals and packages that might include upgrades, on-board credits, free Wi-Fi and specialty dining and drink deals.